The teachings of the Angel

 Discussion :

-The force of gravity, on the other hand, is an exception.
-The Higgs particle that begins the mass has a spin of zero, not a whole-number spin.
-Indeed, a spin zero has quite different features than a whole spin: the direction of the whole spin (vector) is important, whereas the orientation of the zero spin (scalar) has no significance.
-As a result, we might conclude that this inversion of forces has no effect.
-To sum up, the inverse of gravity caused by mass is itself.
+The force of gravity, on the other hand, is an exception: the Higgs boson, which initiates mass, has a spin of zero, not a whole integer spin.
+Indeed, a spin of zero has quite different characteristics from an integer spin: the direction of the whole integer spin (vector) is important, whereas the orientation of the spin of zero (scalar) is meaningless.
+Therefore, as soon as quanta of energy activate a fermion (matter) or antifermion (antimatter) field, they also activate the Higgs field, which gives mass to any half-integer spin, whether matter or antimatter.
+Consequently, we can conclude that this reversal of forces has no impact on any mass.
+In short, the inverse of gravity caused by mass is itself.

-These opposing energies, like ours, produce matters.
-Matters whose masses will follow gravity automatically.
-However, these are only affected by those opposing forces and not ours.
-Repulsive forces that speak of stuff spreading in space.
-As a result, Pauli's exclusion principle has no effect on these.
-This one prohibits identical material particles with the same properties from sharing the same space-time.
+These opposing energies, like our own, produce matter whose masses will automatically follow gravity.
+However, these masses are only affected by these opposing forces and not by our own.
+These are repulsive forces that affect their matter, forcing them to disperse into space.
+Consequently, the Pauli exclusion principle has no effect on them.
+This principle prohibits identical matter particles with the same properties from sharing the same spacetime.
 However, because these particles have different attributes, they can do so.
 Furthermore, because they do not react to our fundamental forces, they are completely invisible and undetectable to us.
-As a result, even if they covered our entire horizon, we would not be able to tell them apart!
-Except for their gravity, because they still are material forms, therefore half-integer spin.
-Because of these characteristics, they interact with the Higgs field, which gives them a mass that can grow in response to energies such as heat.
+Consequently, even if they covered our entire horizon, we would not be able to distinguish them!
+Except by their gravity, since they are still material forms, and therefore have half-integer spins.
+Due to these characteristics, they interact with the Higgs field, which gives them mass that can increase in response to energies such as heat.

-These matters, being associated with repulsive forces, would reject each other violently.
-As a result, there would be no baryogenocide (matter annihilation) with baryogenesis (matter production).
-Indeed, with our fundamental forces, matter clashes with antimatter, and only a small percentage of matter remains.
-This surviving residue is what makes up our observable cosmos.
-However, because these matters repel each other, there is no conflict because everyone is fleeing.
-As a result, because they do not interact with each other, these matters and antimatters would coexist peacefully.
-That would mean that the number of their particles is far greater than ours.
-Furthermore, owing of the repelling forces, these substances would never collapse on themselves.
-Consequently, mass cannot form concentrated gravity (cusp).
-On the contrary, these matters would be fluid and imperceptible while, due to their great quantity, they would form large areas.
+These substances, being associated with repulsive forces, would violently repel each other.
+As a result, there would be no baryogenocide (annihilation of matter) with baryogenesis (production of matter).
+Indeed, with our fundamental forces, matter comes into contact with antimatter, and only a small percentage survives.
+This residue of matter constitutes our observable cosmos.
+However, because these strange substances would repel each other, there would be no conflict since everyone would flee from one another.
+Consequently, because they would not interact with each other, these substances and their antimatter forms would coexist peacefully.
+This means that the number of their particles would be far greater than ours.
+Furthermore, due to repulsive forces, they would never collapse in on themselves.
+Therefore, their mass could not form a concentrated gravity (gravitational core or spike).
+On the contrary, these substances would be fluid and imperceptible, while, due to their vast quantity, they would spread over immense areas.

-Similarly, these particles also react with the effect of vacuum, a quantum vacuum that engages a pressure.
-With our matter, the vacuum pressure is minute, but with repelling particles, it grows considerably stronger.
-Because the inverted strong force and electromagnetism are repulsive, they exert maximal pressure on the quantum vacuum.
-The whole thing produces a universal repellent field.
-Is there anything else it reminds you of?
-But, perhaps, the universal expansion?
-If that is the case, the spread of space depends on gravity that opposes it.
-Therefore, the pressure varies with the density of the universe.
-The expansion of a dense universe, full of gravity, is thin, while an empty universe, that leaks gravity, expands faster.
-This means that the expansion of the universe is accelerating with time, especially where gravity is weak, as observed.
+Similarly, these particles would also react with the effect of the quantum vacuum, which exerts pressure.
+With our matter, the vacuum pressure is minimal, but with repulsive particles, it would become considerably stronger.
+Since the inverted strong force and electromagnetism are repulsive, they would exert maximum pressure on their virtual particles in the quantum vacuum.
+All of this would produce a universal repulsive field.
+Is there anything else this reminds you of?
+Perhaps the expansion of the universe?
+If so, the expansion of space depends on the opposing force of gravity.
+Therefore, pressure varies with the density of the universe.
+The expansion of a dense universe, full of gravity, is slow, while an empty universe, with little gravity, expands more rapidly.
+This means that the expansion of the universe is accelerating over time, especially where gravity is weak, as observed.

-Going further, we can also consider electromagnetism which is repulsive between the same charges.
-In this case, an inversion of the fundamental forces gives an attractive effect between the same charges.
-Thus their opposed leptons could attract between the same charges and repel between different charges.
-Therefore these electrons repel their positrons but associate with each other and vice versa for the positrons.
-Considering the incredible mass of these matters, such a disposition would lead to a collapse of its leptons into extremely massive black holes.
-The smallest would be intermediate but a lot would be super massive black holes.
-As a result, they would follow and amplify the initial gravitational fluctuations of the universe, which would result in the formation of quasars.
-Thus, they would be at the origin of a very mature universe because giant galaxies would have formed very early!
-This is evidenced by the observations of James Webb.
+Going further, we can also consider electromagnetism, which is repulsive between same charges.
+In this case, a reversal of the fundamental forces creates an attractive effect between same charges.
+Thus, opposite leptons might attract each other if they have the same charge and repel each other if they have different charges.
+Consequently, these electrons repel their positrons but bond with each other, and vice versa for the positrons.
+Given the incredible mass of this matter, such an arrangement would lead to the collapse of its leptons into extremely massive black holes.
+The smallest would be intermediate in size, but many would be supermassive black holes.
+Consequently, they would follow and amplify the initial gravitational fluctuations of the universe, leading to the formation of quasars.
+Thus, they would be at the origin of a very mature universe, as giant galaxies would have formed very early on!
+This is demonstrated by the observations of James Webb.

 Findings :

-Thus, by extrapolating the symmetry of pair production, we can discover a very odd stuff with features that appear to correspond to Dark Force and Dark Matter.
-Indeed, these energies not only produce radiation pressure on a universal scale but also compounds with properties comparable to Dark Matter: a huge amount of fermions that do not react with our fundamental forces or matter and which define wide gravitational fields that are incapable of collapsing on themselves.
-It cannot be created, eliminated, or banged, resulting in no interaction at all in our particle accelerators, not even a weak one!
-In conclusion, one symmetry is not the same as the other: the pair production symmetry is winning while Suzy is losing.
-Yet, everyone focuses on losing supersymmetry instead of considering the winning symmetry!
+Thus, by extrapolating the pair production symmetry, we can discover a very strange energy and matter with characteristics that seem to correspond to the dark force and dark matter.
+Indeed, these energies not only produce radiation pressure on a universal scale but also compounds with properties comparable to dark matter: an enormous quantity of fermions that do not interact with our fundamental forces or matter and that define vast gravitational fields incapable of collapsing in on themselves.
+They cannot be created, destroyed, or struck, resulting in no interaction in our particle accelerators, not even a weak one!
+In conclusion, one symmetry is not the same as the other: pair production symmetry wins while Suzy loses.
+Yet, everyone focuses on the losing supersymmetry instead of considering the winning symmetry!

 Conclusion :

-In this cosmos, everything is formed by pairs.
-It's not a coincidence; it's a result of physical principles.
-Those are not local but universal; they are consistent throughout the cosmos.
-Thus, each North Pole has a South Pole, each spin has an opposite rotation, each particle has an antiparticle, and each energy has an opponent.
-Pair formation is a random, equidistant, immediate, and global occurrence.
-The only thing that appears to be unique is the space-time itself, which is shared by all particles.
-A space-time that reacts to gravity because of the mass of all its matters, regardless of the type.
-Indeed, the fact that the Higgs boson is scalar prevents it from being reversed.
+In this cosmos, everything is produced in opposite pairs.
+This is not a coincidence; it is the result of physical principles.
+These principles are not local but universal; they are applicable throughout the entire cosmos.
+Thus, every North Pole has a South Pole, every spin has an inverted rotation, every particle has an antiparticle, and every energy has an opposite.
+The formation of pairs is a random, equidistant, immediate, and global phenomenon.
+The only thing that seems unique is spacetime itself, which is shared by all particles.
+This spacetime reacts to gravity due to the mass of all its matter, regardless of type.
+Indeed, the fact that the Higgs boson is a scalar prevents it from being inverted.

 Demonstration :